Salamis, Cyprus: In the Roman and Byzantine periods

 The "cultural centre" of Salamis during the Roman period was situated at the northernmost part of the city, where a gymnasium, theatre, amphitheatre, stadium and public baths have been revealed.
 There are baths, public latrines (for 44 users), various little bits of mosaic, a harbour wall, a Hellenistic and Roman agora and a temple of Zeus that had the right to grant asylum.
 Byzantine remains include the basilica of Bishop Epiphanos (AD 367–403).
 It served as the metropolitan church of Salamis.
-St. Epiphanios is buried at the southern apse.
-The church contains a baptistry heated by hypocausts.
+Saint Epiphanios is buried at the southern apse.
+The church contains a baptistery heated by hypocausts.
 The church was destroyed in the 7th century and replaced by a smaller building to the south.

 There are very extensive ruins.
 The theatre, and the gymnasium have been extensively restored.
 Numerous statues are displayed in the central court of the gymnasium most of which are headless.
 While a statue of Augustus originally belonged here, some columns and statues originally adorned the theatre and were only brought here after an earthquake in the 4th century.
 The theatre is of Augustean date.
-It could house up to 15.000 spectators but was destroyed in the 4th century.
+It could house up to 15,000 spectators but was destroyed in the 4th century.